 We may be a bit biased, but we think the greater Charlotte metropolitan area is a great place to live, work and play - and that our region offers magical places to explore.

 Home base for the Novant Health Family Medical Residency Program is in the fast-growing North Carolina communities of Huntersville, Cornelius and Davidson.
 These locales surround Lake Norman, the state’s largest man-made body of water.
-Residents' continuity clinics take place in a state-of-the-art facility in nearby Cornelius; inpatient care takes place primarily at the Novant Health Huntersville Medical Center in Huntersville and also at the Novant Health Presbyterian Medical Center in Charlotte.
+Residents' continuity clinics take place in a state-of-the-art facility in nearby Cornelius; inpatient care is primarily at the Novant Health Huntersville Medical Center in Huntersville and also at the Novant Health Presbyterian Medical Center in Charlotte.

 Residents can experience small-town charm while enjoying all of the amenities that a metropolitan area has to offer.

 Charlotte has a population of about 842,000 and more than 7 million people live within 100 miles of the city's center.
 Our area wins accolades for its business-growth environment, its status as a headquarters for Fortune 500 companies and a vibrant economic climate that means our job market is strong.
 But there's plenty to do outside of office hours, as well.

 Interested in leading an active lifestyle?
 Checkout the U.S. National Whitewater Center, which boasts the world's largest manmade whitewater river, hike some 240 miles of trails and greenways, or explore the area's more than 20,000 acres of parks and preserves.